Haochen-Qi/Global-Lake-View-Dataset/README.md

 ## Introduction

 The world is home to countless lakes, each with its unique ecological and geographical characteristics.
 Recognizing the need for a comprehensive dataset that captures this diversity, I've curated the GLV Dataset.
-Sourced from the extensive array of satellite and aerial imagery on Google Earth, this dataset boasts 1,120 RGB images, each with a high native resolution of 1200 × 1200 pixels.
+Sourced from the extensive array of satellite images on Google Earth, this dataset boasts 1,120 RGB images, each with a high native resolution of 1200 × 1200 pixels.
+Spanning all seven continents, it ensures a broad representation of terrains.

 What sets the GLV Dataset apart is its emphasis on: